ordovice/batocera-switch/README.md

 This version of the code requires a file system for userdata that supports symlinking (EXT4, BTRFS).

-This version integrates work from foclabroc, Batocera Nation, and [uureel].
+This version integrates work from foclabroc, Batocera Nation, and uureel.
 It does not include the bios keys.

 Controller automapping is a constant work in progress.
 Autoconfiguration of controllers is now handled via [pySDL](https://github.com/py-sdl/py-sdl2) and some python magic.